-- 1.1.1 The Department of Labor, Licensing and Regulation (DLLR or the Department) is issuing this Solicitation for Grant Proposals from qualified organizations to implement Workforce Training Plans that meet employers' workforce needs, advance the skills of Maryland workers, grow the State's economy, and increase sustainable employment for working families. - 1.1.2 This Solicitation for Implementation Grant Proposals specifically targets the Cybersecurity and Information Technology industries.
+- 1.1.1 The Department of Labor, Licensing and Regulation (DLLR or the Department) is issuing this Solicitation for Grant Proposals from qualified organizations to implement Workforce Training Plans that meet employers' workforce needs, advance the skills of Maryland workers, grow the State's economy, and increase sustainable employment for working families. - 1.1.2 This Solicitation for Implementation Grant Proposals targets all industries.